 Using a brush, color inside the lines.
 You can go a little over the tape, but try not to color the neighboring

 You can use any glaze that you have previously tested and proved to be stable.
-I have used this technique with cone six glazes and underglazes but I always test the glazes first to make sure they will stay put when fired (after all the time invested in taping and coloring you do not want to open the kiln and find that the glazes ran and ruin your design).
+I have used this technique with cone six glazes and underglazes but I always test the glazes first to make sure they will stay put when fired (after all the time invested in taping and coloring you do not want to open the kiln and find that the glazes ran and ruined your design).

 Step 8: Peeling the Tape

 To peel the tape, make sure that you do it in a ventilated place, preferably outdoors and ALWAYS use a particulate respirator.
 Dust particles released in this process can be harmful to your lungs!!
 Make sure that you know how to use the respirator.
 It has to form a seal around your mouth and nose, otherwise you will not be protected.
 Facial hair will prevent the seal from forming, so if you have a beard you are going to have to choose between your look and your respiratory health (I'm lucky to be a girl!)